-Investigators look for motive behind Ohio State knife attack
+Students back in class at Ohio State as investigators search for motive in knife attack

 - The attacker was an 18-year-old recent transfer student

-(CNN)Investigators are searching for a motive behind an Ohio State University student's knife attack on campus Monday morning that wounded 11 people.
+(CNN)Classes resumed Tuesday at Ohio State University, a day after a student's knife attack on campus wounded 11 people.

 Abdul Razak Ali Artan, a student who recently transferred there, had written in a Facebook post he had grown "sick and tired" of seeing fellow Muslims "killed and tortured," according to federal law enforcement officials.
 Authorities are now looking into whether the attack was terrorism but said it would take time to determine a motive.